gregorwolf/SAP-NPM-API-collection/apis/joule-studio-cli/README.md

 # Joule Studio Command Line Interface

-The Joule Studio Command Line Interface can be used to interact with the Joule assistant and provides capabilities to
+The Joule Studio Command Line Interface can be used to interact with the Joule assistant and provides capabilities to:

 -   Compile the designtime artifact into a runtime artifact
 -   Deploy a digital assistant via its runtime artifact
+-   Test deployed Joule assistant
 -   Get a list of all deployed digital assistants
 -   Delete deployed digital assistants
 -   Launch deployed digital assistants
--   Run static lint checks
+-   Run static lint checks and convert YAML test scenarios into `.feature` files

 ## Installation